Learn the functionalities for exploring the properties of raster datasets.

 | | |-- stdev: double (nullable = true)

-We can do this by exploding the full set of statistics so that we have one row for each band
+Do this by exploding the set of statistics so one row represents a single band.

 PythonPythonScala